apache/incubator-gearpump/external/hbase/README.md

 Please note only client side's configuration change is needed.
 After that, you are able to submit the application.

-## If you need to supply the HBase user fot the connection
+## If you need to supply the HBase user for the connection
 There are HBase configurations that have authorization configured (some users are allowed to read/write to selected namespaces/tables, some are not).

 In this cases you may need to configure the user that connects to HBase.